All that international businesses should know to sell in China, eCommerce platforms, distribution, supermarkets, Regulation, China business culture.

 If today, Tmall is opening a little bit more to smaller brands with initiatives such as Tmall Oversea Fulfillment, it is still rather complex to get in and even more to get sales when competing with a brand such as loreal, Philips, Zara, etc.

 When starting to sell in China and entering Tmall as a brand, a huge effort will have to be done on e-reputation.
-Conversion rate is key to success, especially when competing with brands that are in China for years now.
+Conversion rate is key to success, especially when competing with foreign brands that are in China for years now. ( informational purposes)

-Pinduoduo: can supplier and producer sell in China with ecommerce?
+Pinduoduo: can suppliers and producers sell in China with e-commerce?

 Pinduoduo is the main competitor of Taobao.
 This online marketplace started its journey in smaller Chinese cities where consumers typically have fewer resources and are looking for good deals, which Pinduoduo offers.